ToshioCP/Gobject-tutorial/src/sec8.src.md

 In the same way, "1" is an integer and "1." is a double.

 ".5" and "0.5" are the same.
-Both are double and their value is 0.5.
+Both are double and their values are 0.5.

 Verification of a numeric string is a kind of lexical analysis.
 A state diagram and state matrix is often used for lexical analysis.